planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

-The `planet subscriptions` command enables interaction with the [Subscriptions API](https://developers.planet.com/apis/subscriptions/), which enables you to set up a recurring search criteria to automatically process and deliver new imagery to a cloud bucket.
+The `planet subscriptions` command enables interaction with the [Subscriptions API](https://developers.planet.com/apis/subscriptions/), that make it possible to set up a recurring search criteria.
+Using `planet subscriptions`, you can automatically process and deliver new imagery to a cloud bucket.
 It also has a powerful 'backfill' capability to bulk order historical imagery to your area of interest.
 This tutorial takes you through the main commands available in the CLI.